2020-2021 Guidelines for Student Events

 - Religious services

+These event exceptions change depending on the event color designation currently in place.
 Even with event approval, these guidelines must be followed during event planning.
 Submitted a form does not guarantee an exception will be granted.
 Please see the tables below for links to the appropriate forms.
+As always, we will continue to monitor the situation weekly on campus, locally in Dallas, and review all applicable data.
+We will continue to monitor weekly and update the event guidance throughout the remainder of the semester as needed.

 All events planned by student organizations are subject to the following expectations: